You are here

 The Compact deals with the challenges of military children and their frequent relocations.
 It allows for uniform treatment as military children transfer between school districts and states.
 Each participating state must adopt the Compact through legislation.
 Each Compact state will appoint representation to an on-going governing Commission which will enact necessary rules.
 The Compact calls for the development of State Councils in each member state.
 Each State Council may be tasked with development of policy concerning operations and procedures of the compact within the state.

-Students are covered under the Compact
+Students who are covered under the Compact:

-Members or veterans of the uniformed services who are severely injured and medically discharged or retired for a period of one year after medical discharge or retirement.
+• Members or veterans of the uniformed services who are severely injured and medically discharged or retired for a period of one year after medical discharge or retirement.

-Members of the uniformed services who die on active duty or as a result of injuries sustained on active duty for a period of one year after death.
+• Members of the uniformed services who die on active duty or as a result of injuries sustained on active duty for a period of one year after death.

-Students are not covered under the Compact
+Students who are not covered under the Compact:

 The Compact does not apply to children of:

-• Inactive members of the national guard and military reserves
+• Inactive members of the national guard and military reserves.

 • Other U.S. Department of Defense personnel and other federal agency civilian and contract employees not defined as active duty members of the uniformed services.

-• Official military orders showing that the military member was assigned to the state (or commuting area) of the state in which the child was previously duly enrolled and attended school.
+• Official military orders showing that the military member was assigned to the state (or commuting area of the state) in which the child was previously duly enrolled and attended school.

-• If a military child was residing with a legal guardian and not the military member during the previous enrollment they will have a copy of the family care plan, or proof of guardianship, as specified in the Interstate Compact, or any information sufficient for the receiving district to establish eligibility under the compact.
+• If a military child was residing with a legal guardian and not the military member during the previous enrollment, they will have a copy of the family care plan or proof of guardianship as specified in the Interstate Compact, or any information sufficient for the receiving district to establish eligibility under the Compact.

 • An official letter or transcript from the proper school authority which shows record of attendance, academic information, and grade placement of the student.